Friedrich Sebastian Wunibald Truchsess zu Waldburg

-Frederick Sebastian Wunibald Truchsess von Waldburg, born 1677 – 4 July 1745, was a Prussian lieutenant general and diplomat for Frederick II of Prussia.
+Frederick Sebastian Wunibald Truchsess von Waldburg (born 1677 or 31 May 1691 – 4 July 1745) was a Prussian lieutenant general and diplomat for Frederick II of Prussia.
 He secured English backing for Prussia's interests in the War of Austrian Succession, and served Frederick in other capacities throughout his various wars.
 He was known variously as Count of Waldburg and Trux.
 He died at the Battle of Hohenfriedburg in 1745.
 He received the Black Eagle Order and his name was inscribed on the Equestrian statue of Frederick the Great in 1851.

 Family

 His family originated in the branches of the old Swabian House of Waldburg (Waldpurg), which had settled in the 16th century in what was then the Duchy of Prussia.
 The family branch was called Waldburg-Capustigall.
 The date of his birth is disputed in sources: either 1677 or 31 May 1691, possibly in Pillau, where his father was stationed at the fort; his father was lieutenant general Joachim Heinrich Count Truchsess von Waldburg (died 1718) and his mother, Freiin Maria Eleonore von Heydeck (1649–1692).
 His uncle, Wolfgang Christoph Truchsess von Waldburg (1643–1688), was also a Prussian general.
 One of his cousins, Karl Ludwig Truchseß von Waldburg (1685–1738) was a Prussian general and statesman.
 In 1742, he married Dorothea von Trzebitzky).